Free consultations and case assessments are available by appointment. Off-hours and weekend appointments are available.

 If you are looking for information on family law, our website covers a range of important topics related to divorce law and legal separation, including child custody, clients’ rights, and more.
 Our attorneys are well-versed in the laws and regulations surrounding these issues, and we work tirelessly to ensure that our clients receive the best possible outcome in their cases.

 As one of the leading law firms in Manhattan and throughout NY, we take pride in representing our clients with the utmost professionalism and integrity.
-Our team of lawyers and support staff are dedicated to providing the highest level of service to our clients, and we work tirelessly to ensure that their needs are met.
-If you are in need of legal representation for a divorce or legal separation case, we encourage you to contact our firm today to schedule a consultation.
+Our team is dedicated to providing the highest level of service to our clients, and we work tirelessly to ensure that their needs are met.
+If you are in need of legal representation for a divorce or legal separation case, contact us today to schedule a consultation.

 “In both cases attorney Shum was great to work with.
 Navigating both of these situations was, at times, confusing.
 Attorney Shum made the details of both matters easy for me to comprehend.”